 From Bangladesh to Brazil, or what photojournalism can reveal about food and cultural context.

 In case you ever wondered, the most popular Brain Pickings post to date is our review of photographers Peter Menzel and Faith D’Alusio’s Hungry Planet — a grounding portrait of what the world eats, from the $376.45 an Australian family spends on food per week to the $1.23 weekly budget of a same-sized family in Chad’s poorest refugee camp.
-This week, Menzel and D’Alusio are back with their much-anticipated new book, What I Eat: Around the World in 80 Diets — a fascinating project telling the global story of our relationship to food through portraits of 80 people from 30 countries and the food they eat in one day.
+This week, Menzel and D’Alusio are back with their much-anticipated new book, What I Eat: Around the World in 80 Diets (public library) — a fascinating project telling the global story of our relationship to food through portraits of 80 people from 30 countries and the food they eat in one day.

 I want people to understand their own diets better — and their own chemistry and their own biology.
 And make better decisions for themselves.” ~ Peter Menzel on NPR